101 Unhealthiest Habits on the Planet

 Excessive fretting and fuming can cause serious wear and tear on your body and put your health in jeopardy.
 "Stress that's left unchecked can contribute to many health problems, such as high blood pressure, heart disease, obesity and diabetes," says the Mayo Clinic.

-Recommendation: Relieve stress by getting regular physical activity, socializing, keeping a sense of humor and engaging in relaxation techniques such as mindfulness.
+The Remedy Rx: Relieve stress by getting regular physical activity, socializing, keeping a sense of humor and engaging in relaxation techniques such as mindfulness.
 If your stress has become unmanageable, talk to your doctor.

 You're Buying Low-Fat Food